arminbro/generate-react-cli/readme.md

 ### Custom component types:

-By default, GRC will use `component.default` configuration rules when running the component command out of the box.
+By default, GRC will use the `component.default` configuration rules when running the component command out of the box.

-What if you wanted to generate components that have their own set of config rules (e.g., **page** or **layout**)?
+What if you wanted to generate other types of components that have their own set of config rules (e.g., **page** or **layout**)?

 You can do so by extending the **generate-react-cli.json** config file like this.